basisjs/articles/en-US/tutorial/part1/index.md

 });
 ```

 That's so much better.
-Now we need only to describe templates.
+Now we need only to describe some templates.

 Let's create a list template `list.tmpl`: